 PPPL supports graduate education primarily through the Program in Plasma Physics in the Department of Astrophysical Sciences of Princeton University.
 Students are admitted directly to the Program and are granted degrees through the Department of Astrophysical Sciences.
 In addition, through the interdepartmental Program in Plasma Science and Technology, PPPL supports students in affiliated engineering and science departments, who pursue research in plasma physics, while satisfying requirements and receiving degrees in their home departments.

-With 245 graduates since 1959, the Program in Plasma Physics has provided many of today's leaders in the field of plasma physics.
+294 PPPL students have graduated since 1959; the Program in Plasma Physics has provided many of today's leaders in the field of plasma physics.

 Students in the program engage in active research, attend conferences, and publish their findings in scientific journals.
 Graduates of the program find employment in research in industry, in national laboratories, and in academia.

 The faculty responsible for the teaching program hold positions within the Department of Astrophysical Sciences.
 Recognizable on the list of faculty are many names associated with classic textbooks or research papers in the field of plasma physics.
 Students pursue research with the teaching faculty, with associated faculty in other departments, or with any of the nearly one hundred scientists at PPPL.

 The Program in Plasma Physics emphasizes both basic physics and applications.
 There are opportunities for research projects in the physics of the very hot plasmas necessary for controlled fusion, as well as for projects in solar, magnetospheric and ionospheric physics, plasma processing, plasma devices, nonneutral plasmas, lasers, materials research, and in other emerging areas of plasma physics.
 With the field of fusion energy entering an exciting phase of burning plasma and technological implementation, increasing attention is paid to the practical engineering issues that will allow fusion reactors to become economically competitive.